Clmntsnd/Cub3D/README.md

 cub3D(84086,0x1126bedc0) malloc: *** error for object 0x7f9b3340e7d2: pointer being freed was not allocated cub3D(84086,0x1126bedc0) malloc: *** set a breakpoint in malloc_error_break to debug

+*Removing the free paths in free_exit solves this issue

 <!-- TODO -->
 bad_map_six_text_no_color.cub          **ISSUES**     **ISSUES** (map works but it should'nt)